1974 Toronto municipal election

 The 1974 Toronto municipal election was held on December 2, 1974 in Metropolitan Toronto, Ontario, Canada.
 Mayors, controllers, city councillors and school board trustees were elected in the municipalities of Toronto, York, East York, North York, Etobicoke and Scarborough.

-David Crombie was re-elected as Mayor of Toronto, and Mel Lastman was re-elected as Mayor of North York.
+David Crombie was re-elected as Mayor of Toronto with around 83% of the vote, and Mel Lastman was re-elected as Mayor of North York.

 Toronto

 Mayoral race

 Incumbent David Crombie was extremely popular after his first term and faced no serious opposition in winning reelection.
 White supremacist Don Andrews placed second amongst the also-rans.
 As a result, the municipal law was changed so that the runner-up in the mayoralty contest no longer had the right to succeed to the mayor's chair should the position become vacant between elections.